 One NVH issue, located in the battery packs, represents a challenge to one of the most critical components of an electric vehicle system.
-These battery packs contain many cells which expand and contract with changes in temperature, requiring a conforming material to maintain separation and prevent damage.
+These battery packs contain many cells which expand and contract throughout the charge and discharge cycle, requiring a conforming material to maintain separation and prevent damage.
 ISOLOSS™ LS and CONFOR™ EG foams provide a good solution with performance characteristics such as a low, flat compressive force deflection providing uniform pushback force up to 70% compression and high damping characteristics to reduce the negative effects of vibration and impacts.

 Turning attention to the interior, it becomes clear that automobile manufacturers must concern themselves with NVH issues that were previously exclusive to the electronics industry, such as display protection, gasketing, and haptics.
 In these applications, working with minimal gap space means materials must perform at very slim profiles, often down to fractions of a millimeter.
 CONFOR™ CFTF was developed specifically for the purpose of providing display protection while maintaining a profile as thin as 0.06mm.
 Meanwhile, highly damped ISODAMP™, ISOLOSS™ SL and VersaDamp™ elastomers provide isolation mounts for the infotainment and other electronics.